a passion for Balinese woodcarving

 THE TEXT CONTINUES BELOW THE PHOTOS.

-Woodcarvers were encouraged to develop their own individual style and portray scenes from everyday life in Bali.
+In 1936, European and Balinese artists jointly founded the artists’ association Pita Maha – which literally means ‘Great Spirit, the guiding inspiration’ – to promote and protect Balinese arts and crafts.
+Woodcarvers were encouraged to portray scenes from everyday life in Bali.
 These everyday subjects, such as an old man with a gamecock or a beautiful lady grooming her hair, were popular with the tourists visiting the island.

-The Balinese sculptors gradually evolved from community artists creating traditional sculptures for temples and palaces to free artists working for the emerging tourist market.
-Their statues from the 1930s to the 1970s are now sought after collectables.
+The Balinese sculptors gradually evolved from community artists creating traditional sculptures for temples and palaces to individual artists working for the fast growing tourist market.
+Their stylized wood carvings, inspired by the international Art Deco style, are now sought after collectables.

 Just as Balinese artists were influenced by Western art, there were also many Dutch artists who were inspired by the arts and cultures of the former Dutch East Indies.
 On this site you will also find “colonial” graphics and other examples of this mutual influence.

-The posts on Art Deco Bali blog are my personal thoughts about Balinese woodcarving and about the statues and publications in my collection.
+The posts on Art Deco Bali blog are my personal thoughts about Balinese wood carving and about the statues and publications in my collection.
 So they may contain errors or misinterpretations.
-Please let me know if you see one or if you want to add interesting information to my blogposts.
+Please let me know if you see one or if you want to add interesting information to a blogpost.
+Of course you can also contact me if you want to know more about one of your own statues or if you want to sell a Balinese wood carving.
+I’ll be happy to make you a good offer.

-If you have a question about my blog or if you want to share information on the depicted Balinese woodcarvings and colonial ephemera, please fill in the form below and send me a message.
+If you have a question about my blog or if you’re looking for information about one of your own statues, please fill in the form below and send me a message.
+Or just send an email to firstname.lastname@example.org